What Cement Tile Backer Board Is

 Cement Board and Plastic Sheeting

-In this highly convenient, inexpensive, and popular application, a moisture barrier of 4 or 6 mil thick plastic is installed on the studs.
+In this highly convenient, inexpensive, and popular application, a moisture barrier of 4- or 6-mil-thick plastic is installed directly over the wall studs.
 Then, the cement board is installed on top of the plastic sheeting.
 Screws secure the cement board to the wall studs, and a roll-on waterproofing membrane is applied over the tile backer board.
 Tile is laid onto the cement board with thinset mortar or mastic.

 Cement Board and a Liquid Membrane